BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 [ScriptBoard](https://scriptboard.dicax.org) simulates an online forum or message board with two special characteristics.
 First, it is vulnerable to XSS type exploits.
 Second, each session is restricted to viewing the messages posted from that session.
 In other words, you can only see your own message.
 This is to keep you from posting exploits that would affect some else.

-Browse to [https://scriptboard.dicax.org](https://scriptboard.dicax.org).
-You will see an empty message.
+Browse to [https://scriptboard.dicax.org](https://scriptboard.dicax.org){: target="_blank"}.
+You will see an empty message board.
 Write a message and click `Post` to see how it works.

 The message board supports HTML so that you can format text.
 (You will exploit that later.)
 For now, post something benign like bolding some text.